 This article provides everything that is known about Plunderer Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 The story for the anime series first began life as the Plunderer manga series by writer and artist Suu Minazuki.
 The creator is famous for previously creating the similarly quirky Heaven’s Lost Property and Watashi no Messiah-sama.

 Published in Monthly Shonen Ace since December 2014, new tankabon-format volumes historically come out three times a year from Japanese publisher Kadokawa.
 As of April 25, 2019, the manga series was up to Plunderer Volume 15.
-The release date for Plunderer Volume 16 has not yet been announced.
+The release date for Plunderer Volume 16 is scheduled for August 26, 2020.

 With the exception of some missing jokes and minor changes to worldbuilding exposition, Episode 1 followed Chapter 1 very closely and ended on the same dramatic note.

 Admittedly, it’s a pretty rough beginning for those who dislike ecchi since the opening sequence is literally comedic sexual assault.
 Anime audiences were probably tempted to drop the series right then and there, but fortunately, the manga and thus the anime gets better from thereon.

 Licht’s true character is revealed as a lecherous Vash the Stampede archetype with a heart of gold.
 However, “the somewhat idiotic, and always perverted” Licht has a very good reason for acting this way that’s slowly revealed as the story unfolds.

 The adaptation rate of one chapter per episode continued through Plunderer Episode 5.
 The biggest departure from the manga started with Plunderer Episode 6.